Domra: history, video, interesting facts, listen

 Today, a domra, a young and promising instrument with significant capabilities, and an academic genre that has risen to the heights, has a very great creative perspective, since interest in it is constantly increasing.

-Watch the video: Genghis Khan - Rise Of Mongol Empire - BBC Documentary - by roothmens (November 2024).
+Watch the video: Genghis Khan - Rise Of Mongol Empire - BBC Documentary - by roothmens (December 2024).

 Leave Your Comment